acjones8/acjones8.github.io/projects/bowbites.md

 that allows vendors to edit their own pages, and for an admin account to manage all of the accounts together.

 On this project, I worked with [Cole Amparo](https://coleamparo.github.io/) and [Henry Blazier](https://hbzxc.github.io/) - I highly recommend them to any employers looking for a recommendation, they both did amazing work and were great to work with.
-Even though I was the weakest member of the team at the time we made this, they were very patient in helping me fix several of the nasty bugs I accidentally introduced, and I learned a lot in how to become a better developer while working with them.
+I learned a lot about becoming a better software devloper while working with them on this project.

 # My contributions